Nonparametric estimation of the diffusion coefficient from S.D.E. paths: Estimation of the diffusion coefficient from repeated diffusion paths

 If we consider the risk of $\w{\sigma}^{2}_{m,L}$ using the empirical norm $\|.\|_n$, then we obtain

 The risk bound given in Equation~\eqref{eq:mise-R-norm.n} is a sum of four error terms.
 The first term is the approximation error linked to the choice of the basis, the second term is the estimation error given in Theorem~\ref{thm:RiskBound-AnySupport}, the third term $m^2\log^{3}(N)/N$ comes from the relation linking the empirical norm $\|.\|_n$ to the pseudo-norm $\|.\|_{n,N}$ (see Lemma~\ref{lem:Relation-Nn-n}), and the last term is the cost of the time-discretization.
+In this case, Theorem~\ref{thm:RiskBound-AnySupport} can no longer be an extension of Theorem~\ref{thm:ConstFromOnePath} since the establishment of Equation~\eqref{eq:mise-R-norm.n}, which is derived from Lemma~\ref{lem:Relation-Nn-n}, requires a large number $N > 1$ of independent sample paths (see \cite{denis2020ridge}, \textit{proof of Theorem 3.3}).

 We derive, in the next result, rates of convergence of the risk bound of the truncated ridge estimators $\w{\sigma}^{2}_{m,L}$ based on the collections $[\mathbf{B}]$ and $[\mathbf{H}]$ respectively.